masoumim/spring-rest-api/README.md

 This project is a RESTful API for a web service that allows for CRUD operations on an inventory system.
 The two entities are Category and Product with a one-to-many relationship.

-The IDE used is Spring Tool Suite which is based on Eclipse.

 The Spring web service is coded in Java.

 The stack used is as follows: